 Absolute and Relative Risk Aversion

-We established the a risk-averse individual should have increasing and concave utility function.
-With the discussion of certainty equivalent and risk premium, obviously, the individual with more “concave” utility function should be more risk averse.
-We could quantify the risk aversion with the following two measures:
+We have established that a risk-averse individual should have an increasing and concave utility function.
+Building on the concepts of certainty equivalent and risk premium, it is clear that the more “concave” the utility function, the more risk averse the individual.
+We can quantify risk aversion using two key measures:

 - Absolute Risk Aversion (ARA):